adaltas/node-nikita/docs/content/about/tutorial.md

 ## Core concepts

 Before installing something useful, let's learn a few basics.
 Nikita is executed by the Node.js engine.
 It implies some experience in JavaScript.
-You don't need to be a JS Ninja but some basic knowledges are required.
+You don't need to be a JS Ninja but some basic knowledge is required.

 ### About CoffeeScript

 This tutorial is written in JavaScript to get you started quickly.
-If you navigate the Nikita source code, you'll see it is written in CoffeeScript, a language which transpiles into JavaScript before being executed by the Node.js engine.
+If you navigate the Nikita source code, you'll see it is written in CoffeeScript, a language that transpiles into JavaScript before being executed by the Node.js engine.
 Run `npm install -g coffeescript` to install CoffeeScript globally.
 Unless you used a Node.js version manager, you will probably encounter a permission error.
 Read the NPM chapter about [permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to select a solution or install it locally without the `-g` option and use the command `./node_modules/.bin/coffee` instead of `coffee`.

-CoffeeScript has a very clean syntax and is perfectly suited with the declarative aspect of the Nikita API.
+CoffeeScript has a very clean syntax and is perfectly suited to the declarative aspect of the Nikita API.
 In the end, the source code looks like one written in YAML while preserving the advantages of a procedural language like JavaScript.
-A second advantage we found with CoffeeScript is its [literate functionality](http://coffeescript.org/#literate) which let you write Markdown files with CoffeeScript code inside.
+A second advantage we found with CoffeeScript is its [literate functionality](http://coffeescript.org/#literate) which lets you write Markdown files with CoffeeScript code inside.
 Your source code looks a bit like a Notebook, it is a markdown document with documentation and code organized in blocks.

-### Actions handler
+### Action handler

 An action is the basic building block in Nikita.
 It is basically a function, called a handler, with some associated configuration, called `config`.
 It is materialized as a JavaScript object, for example: